-Are your subscribers as active as they could be?
-Read on as we show you how to identify who’s still paying attention, use re-engagement techniques for those who aren’t, and improve the relationship you have with the people on your lists.
+Are your email subscribers as active as they could be?
+Not sure?
+In order to increase engagement and earn more revenue from your email marketing campaigns, it’s important to know how to identify the subscribers who are still paying attention, use re-engagement techniques for those who aren’t, and improve the relationship you have with all the people on your lists.

 How engaged are your subscriber lists?

-It’s pretty shocking to see that on average, 40% of subscribers can be classed as “Zombies”, that is, they’re perpetually unengaged – likely because they’ve abandoned their email address, left a job or filter their mail overzealously.
-While this is concerning, it also means that there’s a lot of room to improve your engagement rates–and your return on email spend (ROI) and delivery rates in the process.
+It’s pretty shocking to see that on average, 35% of subscribers can be classed as “Zombies.”
+Zombies are the perpetually unengaged users, likely because they’ve abandoned their email address, left a job, or filter their mail overzealously.
+While this might seem concerning, it doesn’t have to be.
+On average, lists lose up to 22.5% of users a year, so some churn is normal and should be expected.
+Zombies also mean there’s a lot of room to improve your engagement rates–and your ROI and delivery rates in the process.

 Getting more value from your campaigns

 The link between list engagement and ROI is fairly straightforward.
 An engaged list loves the content you’re sending and as a result, opens, clicks and visits your site.
 If they really like what you offer, they’ll tell their friends and share your content, too.
 Obviously these users are the gold standard every marketer strives for, but what if you measured your list and found it teeming with zombies?It’s time to actively re-engage subscribers.Using this 5-step re-engagement plan, you can get back into your subscribers’ good books.
 It may seem like extra work, but the results are worth it: less money spent on inactive subscribers, higher engagement, better deliverability, all which ultimately drive revenue and build brand recognition.

 Our 5 step re-engagement plan

 Identify any subscribers who haven’t opened one of your campaigns in 12 months (assuming you’ve sent a few in this time) and segment them using custom fields.